CefasRepRes/QGIS_Training_Cefas/Module_1_Coordinate_Reference_Systems/instructions.md

 ![](https://user-images.githubusercontent.com/47147296/92701797-5788cf00-f348-11ea-9a5f-3c0ce19a6de7.png)

-In the field calculator (***4**) type the expression ***x($geometry)** this expression will return the X coordinate value of each point in our layer.
-As our layer is in the BNG coordinate system, this value will be the easting value.
+In the field calculator (***4**) type the expression ***x($geometry)** this expression will return the X coordinate value of each point in the layer CRS.
+As our layer is in the BNG coordinate system, this value will be the easting value in meters.
 Click OK.
-This will give add a column to our table with the easting values.
+This will add a column table with the easting values.

 Repeat the process, name the column “northing” and change the expression to ***y($geometry)**.
 We will now have easting and northing coordinates for each point in our UK ports vector layer.